I’m in a rut. Every morning, I have toast with red jam.

 You heard me right.
 I didn’t say strawberry, raspberry, cherry, or even currant.
 I said red.
 And it has to be lumpy.
 That’s why it’s not jelly.

-Did you know that jam is made of crushed fruit, and jelly is made from juice?
+Did you know that jam consists of crushed fruit, and we make jelly from juice?